 Your body weight is another aspect that can influence the CBD oil dosage for inflammation that will be appropriate for your unique case.

 However, it doesn’t necessarily mean that the CBD dosage for inflammation is proportional to a person’s weight.
-Two people of identical weight may still require a completely different amount of CBD to feel relief.
+Two people of identical weight may still require a completely different CBD dosage for pain and inflammation.

 Nevertheless, the body weight shouldn’t be ignored when choosing an ideal CBD dosage for inflammation alleviation.
-Even though there isn’t any reported case of CBD overdose to date, you should keep your weight in mind when consuming CBD to avoid any undesirable side effects.
+Even though there isn’t any reported case of CBD overdose to date, you should keep your weight in mind when choosing CBD oil dosage for pain and inflammation.

 Bioavailability of CBD Products